Help your kids beat boredom with these awesome backyard science ideas!

 Rock Your Homeschool is so happy to welcome Dr. Erica back!
 She’s sharing her amazing ideas for backyard science fun to enjoy with your kids this summer.

 Summer can be a hard time of year.
-Technically you are on break, but really, who is ever on a break from learning?
+Technically you’re on break (or relaxing a bit, at least), but really, who’s ever on a break from learning?

-Of course, no one wants to be cracking open Apologia for some light reading while picnicking at the beach. 😉
+Of course, no one wants to be cracking open a science textbook for some light reading while picnicking at the beach. 😉

-I’m here to tell you, there is a middle ground.
-A space where kids can enjoy their summer while also learning!
+I’m here to tell you, there’s a middle ground.
+Space where kids can enjoy their summer while also learning!

 Summer Backyard Science at Home